Sycha1/async-Galery/README.md

 Main.js

--After scrolling to the end of the page
+-After scrolling to the end of the page.
- Page
   -asks for 9 objects.
   -Get 9 urls.
   -Create 9 images with the source from taken urls.